Sargon II: Construction of Dur-Sharrukin

 Dur-Sharrukin reflected Sargon's self-image and how he wished the empire to see him.
 At about three square kilometers (1.2 square miles), the city was one of the largest in antiquity.
-The city's palace, which Sargon called a "palace without rival", was built on a huge artificial platform on the northern side of the city and was fortified with a wall of its own.
+The city's palace, which Sargon called a "palace without rival", was built on a huge artificial platform on the northern side of the city astride the wall, as was typical of Neo-Assyrian palaces, and was fortified with a wall of its own.
 At 100,000 square meters (10 hectares; 25 acres), it was the largest Assyrian palace ever built.
+The palace itself occupied three quarters of the citadel it was constructed on, while temples and the ziggurat were relegated to a single corner.
 It was richly decorated with reliefs, statues, glazed bricks and stone lamassus (human-headed bulls).
 Other prominent structures in the city included temples, a building in the southwest called the arsenal (ekal mâšarti), and a great park, which included exotic plants from throughout the empire.
 The city's surrounding wall was 20 m high and 14 m thick, reinforced at 15-meter (49 ft) intervals with more than two hundred bastions.
 The internal wall was named Ashur, the external wall Ninurta, the city's seven gates Shamash, Adad, Enlil, Anu, Ishtar, Ea and Belet-ili after gods of the Mesopotamian pantheon.